chriskrycho/ember-rfcs/text/0000-improved-ember-registry-apis.md

 ### TypeScript users

 For TypeScript users, the current API is not type-safe, and can be made so only with considerable extra work by developers and the Typed Ember maintainers.
 Blueprint maintenance and end users’ mental overhead associated with existing solutions for Ember’s stringly-typed APIs would effectively have to *double* to provide type safety for today’s registry APIs.
-For details, see [**Appendix: Typescript - TypeScript Motivation**](#type-script-motivation).
+For details, see [**Appendix: Typescript**](#appendix-typescript).

 ### Performance?